Star Wars: Galactic Starcruiser

-Star Wars: Galactic Starcruiser was a Star Wars-themed two-night live action role-playing/choose-your-own-adventure hotel experience operated by The Walt Disney Company from March 1, 2022, until September 30, 2023.
-It simulated a cruise in outer space within the Star Wars galaxy, and took place in a building located next to Disney's Hollywood Studios, in the Epcot Resort Area of the Walt Disney World Resort in Bay Lake, Florida.
+Star Wars: Galactic Starcruiser was a live action role-playing hotel experience operated by the Walt Disney Company from March 1, 2022, until September 30, 2023.
+It simulated a cruise in outer space in the Star Wars galaxy, and took place in a building located next to Disney's Hollywood Studios, in the Epcot Resort Area of the Walt Disney World Resort in Bay Lake, Florida.
 It was thematically linked to the Star Wars: Galaxy's Edge area in Disney's Hollywood Studios.